sabiha-salma/Mechanisms-of-Action-Prediction/README.md

 ![](img/data2.png)

-[fig: Number of activations in targets for every sample (in percent)]
+Fig-1: Number of activations in targets for every sample (in percent)

 ![](img/data1.png)

-[fig: Percent of positive records for every column in target]
+Fig-2: Percent of positive records for every column in target

 As it is clearly visible from the analysis, the dataset provided to us was really imbalanced.